-Let us now see the procedures for each round of the experiment in detail:
+Let us now explain the procedures for each round of the experiment in detail.

 - 1. At the beginning of each round, the computer program randomly chose the asset value.
-The value was equal to 0 or 100 with probability $\frac{1}{2}$.
+The value was equal to 0 or 100 with probability 1/2.
 Each random draw was independent. - 2.
 Participants were not told the realization of the asset value.
-They knew, however, that they would receive information on the asset value, in the form of a symmetric binary signal.
+They knew, however, that they would receive information on the asset value in the form of a symmetric binary signal.
 If the asset value was equal to 100, a participant would get a "white signal" with probability 0.7 and a "blue signal" with probability 0.3.
-If the value was equal to 0, the probabilities would be inverted.14 - 3.
+If the value was equal to 0, the probabilities would be inverted. - 3.
 Each round consisted of 8 trading periods.
 In the first trading period, all 8 subjects made two trading decisions, conditional on the two possible signal realizations.
 They had to choose whether they would like to buy or sell one unit of the asset (at the price of 50) or not to trade, both in the event of receiving a white signal and in the event of receiving a blue signal.
-After all 8 participants made their decisions, the computer program randomly selected one of them (with equal probability) as the actual trader for that period.
+After all eight participants made their decisions, the computer program randomly selected one of them (with equal probability) as the actual trader for that period.
 That subject received a signal (according to the rule indicated under point 2) and his decision conditional on the signal was executed. - 4.
 The other subjects observed on their screens the executed trading decision, as well as the new price for period 2.
-The identity of the subject whose decision was executed, however, was not revealed.
+The identity of the subject whose decision was executed, however, was not revealed. - 5.
+In the second period, there were seven subjects whose decisions had not yet been executed.
+As in the first period, they indicated whether they wanted to buy, sell, or not to trade conditional on the white and the blue signal.
+Then, one of them was randomly selected, received a signal, and his decision conditional on that signal was executed. - 6.
+The same procedures were repeated for eight periods, until all subjects had acted once.
+Note that all subjects (including those whose decision had already been executed) observed the trading decisions in each period and the corresponding price movement.
+Indeed, the computer program moved from one period to another only after all eight participants had observed the history of trades and prices, and had clicked on an "OK" button. - 7.
+At the end of the round, after the decisions of all the eight subjects were executed, the realization of the asset value was revealed and each subject saw his own payoff for that round on the screen.
+The payoffs were computed as follows: if he had bought, the subject obtained $v - p_t$ of a fictitious experimental currency called "lira"; if he had sold, he obtained $p_t - v$ lire; finally, if he had decided not to trade, he earned (and lost) nothing.
+After participants had observed their payoffs and clicked on an "OK" button, the software moved to the next round.